 Low friction engineering plastic with outstanding chemical, high temp, and weathering resistance

 PTFE (polytetrefluoroethylene) is a soft, low friction fluoropolymer with outstanding chemical and weathering resistance.
 PTFE is stable at temperatures up to 500oF and it is often used in high temperature environments.
 PTFE also has excellent electrical insulating properties.

-PTFE is available in a variety of formulations including unfilled, glass-filled, and bearing grades.
+PTFE is available in a variety of formulations including unfilled, glass-filled, bearing, and FDA compliant grades.

 Shop for PTFE